 Liam Fallon (b.
 1995) was born In Stoke on Trent and now lives and works in Manchester.
-He graduated from Manchester School of Art in 2017 and has gone on to exhibit both nationally and internationally.
-Shortly after graduating, he was awarded Second place at the Woon Prize and in 2018 was shortlisted for the Mark Tanner Sculpture Prize.
+He Graduated from Manchester School of Art in 2017 and has gone on to exhibit both nationally and internationally.
+Shortly after graduating, he was awarded 2nd place at the Woon Prize and in 2018 was shortlisted for the Mark Tanner Sculpture Prize.

-In his practice, he focuses on the exploration of queer culture and the way that materials contribute to this exploration.
-The binary of private and public marks a particular point of interest for Fallon, more recently looking into the familiar relationship framework of falling in love and suffering loss; occurrences that are at once unfolding in the public realm, whilst at the same time remaining an enigmatically private affair.
+In his practice, he focuses on the exploration of queer culture and the way that materials contribute into this exploration.
+The binary of private and public marks a particular point of interest for Fallon, more recently looking into the familiar relationship framework of falling in love and suffering loss, occurrences that are at once unfolding in the public realm, whilst at the same time remaining an enigmatically private affair.

 In 2019, he exhibited in Valencia and opened his first solo show ‘Supersymmetry’ at the Turnpike in Leigh, Greater Manchester.
 In 2020 he will be exhibiting at DUVE gallery, Berlin followed by a solo show in Valencia in September 2020.